 Thirdly, to demonstrate the value of collaborations between the humanities and sciences in a way that has not been previously demonstrated in the medical humanities.

-A pilot study at C2D2 has already begun to identify the writing distortions caused by different neurological conditions in modern-day people.
-The new project combines digital image processing with historical handwriting analysis to detect the same features in medieval writing.
+A pilot study had already begun to identify the writing distortions caused by different neurological conditions in modern-day people.
+This new project combined digital image processing with historical handwriting analysis to detect the same features in medieval writing.

 In the era before the printing presses, scribes were professionals who relied on their handwriting to earn a living.
-Thus, the handwriting data will inform a study of whether these distortions affected or prematurely ended their careers.
-This project is novel, challenging and truly interdisciplinary, forming an unconventional connection between the humanities and sciences that has never been attempted before.
+Thus, the handwriting data informed a study of whether these distortions affected or prematurely ended their careers.
+The project was novel, challenging and truly interdisciplinary, forming an unconventional connection between the humanities and sciences that has never been attempted before.

 Although insomnia is a major risk factor for depression and other mental health illnesses, how sleep deprivation affects emotional regulation and psychological stability has received limited research.